metaplex-foundation/aura/consistency_check/README.md

 Launch command:

 ```
-cargo r --bin compressed_assets -- --rpc-endpoint https://solana.rpc --db-path /path/to/rocksdb --trees-file-path ./trees.csv --workers 50 --inner-workers 300
+cargo r --bin compressed_assets -- --rpc-endpoint https://solana.rpc --db-path /path/to/rocksdb --trees-file-path ./trees.csv --workers 50 --inner-workers 300 --asset-batch 1000
 ```

-Workers parameter points how many trees will be processed in parallel.
+The `workers` parameter points to how many trees will be processed in parallel.

-Inner workers parameter points how many threads each worker will use to process the tree.
+The `inner-workers` parameter points to how many threads each worker will use to process the tree.

+The `asset-batch` parameter points to how many assets will be selected within one batch request to the RocksDB.

-After launch it will show progress bar with information about how much assets and trees already processed.
+After launch, it will show a progress bar with information about how many assets and trees have already been processed.

 Once it finishes its job it will create two `csv` files: `failed_checks.csv` and `failed_proofs.csv`.

-Failed checks file contains tree addresses which were not processed because of some errors, it could RPC error or tree config account deserialisation error.
+The Failed checks file contains tree addresses that were not processed because of some errors, which could be an RPC error or tree config account deserialization error.

-Failed proofs file contains data like `treeID,assetID`, it shows assets which has invalid proofs.
+The Failed proofs file contains data in format `treeID, assetID`, and it shows assets that have invalid proofs.

 ## Regular assets

-Binary `regular_assets` is taking Solana accounts snapshot and verifies that DB is not missing any key from snapshot.
+The binary `regular_assets` takes a Solana accounts snapshot and verifies that the DB is not missing any key from the snapshot.

 Launch command: